mind-inria/mri-nufft/_sources/generated/autoexamples/example_learn_samples_multires.rst

  .. code-block:: none

+    /volatile/github-ci-mind-inria/gpu_runner2/_work/mri-nufft/venv/lib/python3.10/site-packages/mrinufft/_utils.py:94: UserWarning: Samples will be rescaled to [-pi, pi), assuming they were in [-0.5, 0.5) warnings.warn(
+    /volatile/github-ci-mind-inria/gpu_runner2/_work/mri-nufft/venv/lib/python3.10/site-packages/mrinufft/_utils.py:99: UserWarning: Samples will be rescaled to [-0.5, 0.5), assuming they were in [-pi, pi) warnings.warn(
+    /volatile/github-ci-mind-inria/gpu_runner2/_work/mri-nufft/venv/lib/python3.10/site-packages/mrinufft/_utils.py:94: UserWarning: Samples will be rescaled to [-pi, pi), assuming they were in [-0.5, 0.5) warnings.warn(
-    /volatile/github-ci-mind-inria/gpu_mind_runner/_work/mri-nufft/venv/lib/python3.10/site-packages/mrinufft/_utils.py:94: UserWarning: Samples will be rescaled to [-pi, pi), assuming they were in [-0.5, 0.5) warnings.warn(
+    /volatile/github-ci-mind-inria/gpu_runner2/_work/mri-nufft/venv/lib/python3.10/site-packages/mrinufft/_utils.py:94: UserWarning: Samples will be rescaled to [-pi, pi), assuming they were in [-0.5, 0.5) warnings.warn(

 ..
-GENERATED FROM PYTHON SOURCE LINES 236-239
+GENERATED FROM PYTHON SOURCE LINES 237-240

 The image obtained before learning the sampling pattern is highly degraded because of the acceleration factor and simplicity of the trajectory.

 ..
-GENERATED FROM PYTHON SOURCE LINES 239-246
+GENERATED FROM PYTHON SOURCE LINES 240-247

 .. code-block:: Python